 Exchange AWS and ThoughtSpot information with ThoughtSpot Support

 Send the account name from the DNS records and the Service name to ThoughtSpot Support.
 You gathered this information from Snowflake in step 2 of Request Snowflake PrivateLink configuration.

 After ThoughtSpot Support configures the AWS PrivateLink in ThoughtSpot, ask them to send you the PrivateLink Snowflake account name.

-Configure Embrace for Snowflake, using the PrivateLink Snowflake account name from ThoughtSpot Support.
+Configure Connections for Snowflake, using the PrivateLink Snowflake account name from ThoughtSpot Support.